ciberkleid/carvel-demo/README.md

 [imgpkg](https://carvel.dev/imgpkg) packages files into an OCI image so that they can be easily stored and distributed using an OCI registry.
 It also makes it easy to unpack the contents.
-In addition, imgpkg can copy any images referenced to a local registry, making it a very useful tool for air-gapped environments.
+In addition, imgpkg can copy any images referenced to a target registry, making it a very useful tool for air-gapped environments.

 Run the following command to package the demo app and publish it to a registry.